Island of the Dead

 In the late 2000s BCE in the bronze age Scilly comprised one big and one small island (St Agnes).
-The Isle of Scilly constituted a separate world, a somewhat mystic world reputed to be the Isle of the Dead - and certainly the sheer number of burial mounds on the islands testifies to that.
-The 'isle of the dead' could also be regarded as an 'isle beyond time' or beyond earthly normality.
+The Isle of Scilly constituted a separate world, a somewhat mystic world reputed to be the Isle of the Dead - and certainly the sheer number of burial-oriented cairns on the islands testifies to that.
+The 'isle of the dead' could however be regarded as an 'isle beyond time' or beyond earthly normality.
 The tradition of a sunken landmass, Lyonesse, perhaps the Scilly island or a landmass between Scilly and the mainland, adds to this mystique.

 The Isles of Scilly from the mainland